monk-io/docs/docs/basics/monk-in-10.md

 <TabItem value="gcp">

-In order to add your Service Account key to Monk do:
+In order to add your Service Account key to MonkOS do:

     monk cluster provider add -p gcp -f <<path/to/your-key.json>>